DebLeong/kawaitodo/README.md

 1. If you don't have Expo installed on your computer, please refer to [expo installation guide](https://docs.expo.io/versions/latest/introduction/installation)
 1.  `exp start`
 1.  `exp ios`

+Assets Credit: Icon and Splash created by cinnamon stick from Noun Project